carvel-dev/carvel-community/proposals/ytt/003-raw-data-values/README.md

 4. to include an input as explicit a data values, it _both_ must be included in the set of files implied by the union of the `-f` inputs _and_ be explicitly marked with the `--file-mark '(path):type=yaml-data-values'` flag.

 That's a significant difference in cognitive load on the user.

+However, this approach couples two concerns:
+- "typing" a file, i.e. marking it as containing YAML documents that are Data Values;
+- where in the ordering a file is processed.

+Furthermore, there already exists a flag named `--data-value-file`.
+This proposed flag would be confusingly similar.

 ## Open Questions